 Colorado’s health care safety net, the network of clinics and providers that care for the most vulnerable residents, is growing and changing.
 To better understand the changes in Colorado’s health care safety net, it is necessary to understand its structure.

-CHI convenes a group of safety net experts several times a year for SNAC Labs.
-The group studies emerging topics and concerns in safety net care.
-Previous topics have included a comparison of Medicaid accountable care in Oregon and Colorado, a study of the motivations of Medicaid members who use the emergency department, and the status of opioid treatment programs around the state.
+From 2012 until 2017, CHI convened a group of safety net experts several times a year for events known informally as "SNAC Labs."
+The group studied emerging topics and concerns in safety net care.
+Topics included a comparison of Medicaid accountable care in Oregon and Colorado, a study of the motivations of Medicaid members who use the emergency department, and the status of opioid treatment programs around the state.

 Each meeting was recapped in a CHI publication called Food for Thought.
 Click here to explore meetings from past months and years.